patatepartie/local_apt/README.md

 # Usage
 `local_apt` provides one lwrp, `local_apt_repository` and two recipes, `default` and `dependencies`.

+Use the `default` recipe if you want to serve the `/usr/local/local-repository` directory (overridable).
+You can either manually add the packages you want to serve in that directory or provide a list of directories containing them via an attribute.

-Use the `default` recipe if you want to serve the `/usr/local/local-repository` directory (overridable), the `dependencies` recipe and the `local_apt_repository` for finer control or multiple repositories.
+Use the `dependencies` recipe and the `local_apt_repository` for finer control or multiple repositories.

 # Attributes
 * `default['local_apt']['directory']` - Directory that will be served by the `default` recipe
+* `default['local_apt']['packages_locations']` - Array of directories for which all debian packages will be linked from the serving directory

 # Recipes